zaksiu12s/SchedulePlus/README.md

 ## Npm commands

-- `npm run app` runs the main index file server with nodemon
+- `npm run app` runs the main index file server with node
 - `npm run build` builds the typescript
 - `npm run dev` runs both app and build commands at the same time (should be used when developing the backend)